Council elections

 - If you are on the City of Belmont electoral roll, you will receive an election package in the mail about four weeks before election day;

 Voting in local government elections is not compulsory.
-If you are going to be away at the time of the election, you can ask someone to forward your papers to you.
-A replacement package can also be issued if yours has been lost or destroyed.
+If you are going to be away at the time of the election, you can ask someone to forward your election package to you.
+Replacement election packages can also be issued if yours has been lost or destroyed.
+Please attend the City of Belmont Civic Centre in person for a replacement package.

 How to vote